 The above two alternatives are the same if the process with the process identity Pid is trapping exits.
-However, if Pid is not trapping exits, the Pid itself will exit and propagate EXIT signals in turn to its linked processes.
+However, if Pid is not trapping exits, Pid itself will exit with reason Reason.

-If the reason is the atom kill, for example exit(Pid, kill), an untrappable EXIT signal will be sent to the process Pid.
-In other words, the process Pid will be unconditionally killed.
+If the reason is the atom kill, that is if exit(Pid, kill) is called, an untrappable EXIT signal is sent to Pid which will unconditionally exit with reason killed.